Rajeswar1i/G2-pulse-coding-challenge/README.md

 - Handles pagination by scrolling.
 - Respect site scraping policies; for educational purposes only.

+## Problems faced
+- If the user doesn't have authentication to access the code it will show you like "403 error".
+To resolve that use API Authentication and Authothrization concept.

 ## Bonus Source
 - **TrustRadius** integrated as the third source for SaaS reviews.